grab/engineering-blog/_posts/2020-02-25-returning-storage-space-back-to-our-users.md

 Have you ever run out of storage on your phone?
 Mobile phones come with limited storage and with the multiplication of apps and large video files, many of you are running out of space.

-In this article, we explain how we measure and reduce the storage footprint of the Grab App on a user's device to help you overcome this issue.
+In this article, we explain how we measure and reduce the storage footprint of the Grab app on a user's device to help you overcome this issue.

 ## The Wakeup Call